prestonharberts/bib/Bible/mic1.md

 > And even to Jerusalem!
 ###### 10
 > Don’t spread the news in Gath.
->  “ Don’t shed even a single tear.
+> “Don’t shed even a single tear.
->  “ In Beth Leaphrah roll about in mourning in the dust!
+> “In Beth Leaphrah roll about in mourning in the dust!
 ###### 11
->  “ Residents of Shaphir, pass by in nakedness and humiliation!
+> “Residents of Shaphir, pass by in nakedness and humiliation!
->  “ The residents of Zaanan have not escaped.
+> “The residents of Zaanan have not escaped.
->  “ Beth Ezel mourns,
+> “Beth Ezel mourns,
->  “ He takes from you what he desires.”
+> “He takes from you what he desires.”
 ###### 12
 > Indeed, the residents of Maroth hope for something good to happen,
 > Though the LORD has sent disaster against the city of Jerusalem.